openassistive/awesome-assistivetech/README.md

 * [QtSpeech](https://github.com/yshurik/qtspeech) -  a cross-platform library based on Qt to provide common cross-platform API to access and use system TTS (Text-to-Speech) engines on platforms as Windows (SAPI), Mac (SpeechSynthesis) and Linux (Festival).
 * [Talkify](https://github.com/Hagsten/Talkify) - A javascript text to speech (TTS) library.
 Originally from and used by https://talkify.net.
 Uses https://manage.talkify.net/ as a backend.
+* [Extra TTS](https://github.com/CoughDrop/extra-tts) - Used to offer additional speech synthesis engines in cordova apps.
+* [Acapela for Electron](https://github.com/CoughDrop/acapela) - Get acapela voices working on Electron apps.

 ## Eyegaze

 *Small and big projects to aid/support eyetracking*

-* [Extra TTS](https://github.com/CoughDrop/extra-tts) - Used to offer additional speech synthesis engines in cordova apps.
+* [GazeLinger](https://github.com/CoughDrop/gazelinger) - Node module to listen to eye gaze events from the eye-tracking libraries

 # Support